 Before, the whole idea of a website is to have a home page and then have multiple pages to complement it.
 The idea was good back when your visitors all used their desktops and laptops to visit your site.
 Nowadays, a good number of Internet users are using their mobile devices.
 This is aside from the fact that people’s attention span has shortened.
 So what does this mean for you and your website?
 Well, this just means that we have to change the way we design our homepage.
 The idea of a long-scrolling page with a storytelling approach appeals more to people who have little time to spend in browsing.
 With a long scroll home page, you can give tidbits of relevant information to your visitors without them going to another page.
 It’s as if you are giving your customer the power to control their pacing towards immersion that they can’t get with a page-by-page design.

 Sometimes, the biggest problem that websites have is presenting content to their visitors.
 The card and grid-based layout solve this problem for a lot of brands.
 Multiple websites have adapted the card and grid approach for a very simple reason – it presents your content in an architecturally organized format.
 It helps your customer “see” the content they want to look at.
 It provides a sense of consistency in your website that gives your customer the idea of a content hierarchy that helps them understand which of the content is more important than the others.

 3. Hero Images

 Don’t worry, you won’t be seeing images with laser vision or superhuman strength.
 In a nutshell, hero images are large attractive headers.
-Their main purpose it to be visually pleasing to your site.
-Most of the time, hero images are used above the fold and this is where you put your brand slogan and/or a call-to-action.
+Their main purpose is to be visually pleasing to your site.
+Most of the time, hero images are used above the fold and this is where you put your brand slogan and/or a call to action.

 4. Micro Interactions